kirchbergerknorr/Magento1_UrlCacheControl/README.md

 \Mage_Core_Model_Design_Package::getMergedJsUrl()
 ````

-to get url's like that example:
+to get URLs like that example:

 ````html
 <!-- merged css -->